 The survey also found remaining gaps in mental health support, despite the increase in demand seen during the pandemic.
 For example, virtual mental health counselling is still not widespread, with only one-third of insurers offering it globally while 32% of insurers do not provide plans covering any mental health services.
 This is despite the fact that in all regions, insurers rate private, employer-sponsored health care systems as more effective than public ones in providing the needed prevention, diagnostics and treatment of mental health disorders.

-Chris Bailey, Partner and UK Head of Corporate Consulting, Mercer Marsh Benefits, added: “The severe disruption in the health system caused by the pandemic has meant many people have been unable to access treatment for key conditions such as cancer muscoskeletal and mental health issues.
+Chris Bailey, MMB Leader, UK & Ireland, Mercer Marsh Benefits, added: “The severe disruption in the health system caused by the pandemic has meant many people have been unable to access treatment for key conditions such as cancer muscoskeletal and mental health issues.
 We can expect to see a bounce back from this disruption in 2021.
 Whilst the return of treatment is welcomed and much needed, releasing the backlog of demand is likely to drive up costs.
 This will mean further challenges for companies already focused on managing cost and keeping afloat in a tough economy.

 Mr Bailey added: “Our survey also shows that there has never been a time when health benefits have been of greater significance and value to employees.
 Employers without future-ready digital solutions will find it increasingly difficult to cope with the demands of a modern workforce.
 By focusing on delivering services digitally the disruption in services can be managed, treatment accessed, and health and wellbeing enhanced even as the pandemic continues.”

 Notes to Editors

 The report focuses on employer-sponsored health programmes in 59 countries, excluding the United States, provided between early June and mid-July 2020.
 This year’s report contains the annual quantitative medical trends table, based largely on data provided by nearly 240 insurers, and added content beyond the financial aspects of insurance coverage.